ocamllabs/vscode-ocaml-platform/README.md

 By this point, you should have a working OCaml development editor ready.

+### Dune Package Management (DPM)

+This extension now supports **Dune Package Management (DPM)** as a sandbox for your OCaml projects.

+DPM becomes available when your system has:

+- **Dune version ≥ 3.20.0**, or
+- A **Dune preview build dated 2025-07-30 or later**.

+A final required feature was implemented on **2025-07-29**, enabling full support for Dune development tools (`dune lock`, `dune tools exec`, and tools like `ocamlformat`) inside the `ocamllsp` sandbox environment.

+#### Automatic Detection

+When a compatible Dune version is detected:

+- The extension automatically recognizes that your environment supports DPM.
+- A popup notification informs you that **Dune Package Management is available**.
+- If your project is **not yet locked**, the extension will prompt you to lock the project.

+- Once the project is locked, the extension will automatically configure `ocamllsp` to use the DPM sandbox.

+#### Using Dune Package Management

+To manually enable DPM for your project at any time:

+1. Open your OCaml project in VSCode.
+2. In the status bar (bottom-right), click the **sandbox selector**.
+3. Choose **“Dune Package Management”** from the list of available sandboxes.

+The extension then configures `ocamllsp` to run inside the DPM sandbox, ensuring that all Dune dev tools are available in the sandboxed `PATH`.

 ### ReasonML / ReScript / BuckleScript

 ReasonML, as an alternative syntax for OCaml, is supported out-of-the-box, as